ginjardev/delivery_app_api/README.md

-## A Food Delivery App API with Fastapi
+## A Pizza Delivery App API with Fastapi